Frederick Maurice (military historian): Early life and military career

-Maurice was born in Dublin, the son of John Maurice, a British Army officer and military historian, and his wife Anne Frances "Annie" FitzGerald.
-He attended St. Paul's School and Sandhurst before joining the Derbyshire Regiment in 1892.
-His first overseas posting was to British India in 1897–98, during the Tirah Campaign.
-During this time, he served as aide-de-camp to his father, Major-General John Frederick Maurice.
-After a promotion to captain in 1899, Maurice fought with the Sherwood Foresters (Derbyshire Regiment) in the Second Boer War 1899–1901.
+Maurice was born in Dublin, the son of John Frederick Maurice, a British Army officer and military historian, and his wife Anne Frances "Annie" FitzGerald.
+He attended St. Paul's School and Sandhurst before joining Derbyshire Regiment in June 1892.

+His first overseas posting was to British India in 1897–98, during the Tirah campaign.
+During this time, he served as aide-de-camp to his father, who by now was a major general.
+After a promotion to captain in 1899, Maurice fought with his regiment in the Second Boer War 1899–1901.

 Before leaving for South Africa, he married Margaret Helen Marsh (1874-1942), the daughter of Frederick Howard Marsh, and the sister of Edward Marsh, in 1899 at St George's, Hanover Square.

 Maurice was promoted brevet major in November 1900.

-On returning from South Africa, he entered the Staff College at Camberley in 1902.
+On returning from South Africa, he entered the Staff College at Camberley, Surrey in 1902.
 Later that year, he was posted to the War Office, where he worked under Douglas Haig.
 His daughter Joan was born in 1903.
+In June 1908 he succeeded Captain John Duncan as a GSO2 at the War Office.

-He was promoted to the substantive rank of major on 19 May 1911, and two years later was promoted to lieutenant colonel and transferred to the Staff College as an instructor in military history under Robertson, then Commandant.
+He was promoted to the substantive rank of major on 19 May 1911, and two years later was promoted to lieutenant colonel and transferred to the Staff College as an instructor in military history under Major General William Robertson, then the college's commandant.